sashaghadigaonkar/Food-Delivery-Web-App/README.md

 # Food-Delivery Application using MERN Stack
-The purpose of this project is to develop a food delivery application using the MERN (MongoDB, Express, React, Node.js) stack.
+The purpose of this project is to develop a food delivery application using MERN (MongoDB, Express, React, Node.js) stack.
 The application allows users to browse menu options, order food items, and make payments securely.
-It is designed to be user-friendly, featuring a clean and modern interface to enhance the overall user experience.
+It is designed to be user-friendly, featuring a clean and modern interface to enhance the overall user experience!

 ## Tech-Stack